 Final Thoughts

 We recommend that you try to deal with rats in your home and garden safely and humanely wherever possible.
-It depends on the extent of the problem and where the rats are situated as to which method would be the most effective.
-Smaller infestations would require the setting of a couple of traps, but larger ones require fumigation or the use of chemical baits that can be carried off into a rat nest.
+It depends on the extent of the problem and where the rats are situated as to which method is most effective.
+Smaller infestations may need only a few well-placed traps, while larger ones can require chemical baits used safely in tamper-resistant stations — but in every case, the difference between success and frustration is following a proper strategy rather than reaching for a single quick fix.

 Always exercise caution when handling rats and equipment, making sure that you, your family, and any other animals in the environment are not at risk.

-Once you have eliminated your rat problem, do regular maintenance around your home to make sure there are no cracks or potential nesting sites, and be vigilant at all times.
+Once you have eliminated your rat problem, do regular maintenance around your home to make sure there are no cracks, drain defects or potential nesting sites, and stay vigilant.

-We go to great lengths to ensure that all our DIY rat control products are effective & easy-to-use.
+We go to great lengths to ensure that our DIY rat control products are effective, fast and easy-to-use.
+Explore our range of products to take control of your rat problems with confidence.